intel-secl/skc-tools/SKC_Product_Guide.md

 ### Prerequisites

--   The following must be completed before installing the SGX Agent:
+-   The following must be completed before installing the SGX Quote Verification Service:

     -   Certificate Management Service, Authentication and Authorization Service must be installed and available.